 Market events and conditions, including global excess crude oil and natural gas supply, actions taken by OPEC+, sanctions against, and civil unrest in, Iran and Venezuela, slowing growth in China and emerging economies, market volatility and disruptions in Asia, weakening global relationships, conflict between the United States and Iran, isolationist and punitive trade policies, increased United States shale production, sovereign debt levels, world health emergencies (including the COVID-19 pandemic) and political upheavals in various countries including growing anti-fossil fuel sentiment, have caused significant volatility in commodity prices.
-Through 2020, oil prices deteriorated due to softening global demand caused by the COVID-19 pandemic.
-In March 2020, OPEC and Russia were unable to reach an agreement to further manage oil production volumes to support global oil prices.
-Saudi Arabia responded by reducing its pricing and promising to increase production to over 10 million bbl/d.
-These actions led to the deepest drop in crude oil prices that global markets have seen since 1991.
-With the rapid spread of COVID-19 and additional oil supply, oil prices and global equity markets deteriorated significantly, and they remain under pressure.
-The extreme supply/demand imbalance caused a reduction in industry spending in 2020.
-The crude oil and natural gas industry rebounded strongly throughout 2021, with oil prices reaching their highest levels in six years.
+Following extreme supply/demand imbalance in 2020, the crude oil and natural gas industry rebounded strongly throughout 2021, with oil prices reaching their highest levels in six years.
+However, the ongoing war in the Ukraine and price caps and sanctions on oil from Russia have impacted demand and oil prices throughout the latter half of 2022.
 It is anticipated that the oil and natural gas industry will experience more pressure from investors to take meaningful strides towards combating climate change in the upcoming years, including diversifying their energy portfolios.
 These events and conditions have caused a significant decrease in the valuation of crude oil and natural gas companies and a decrease in confidence in the petroleum and natural gas industry.
 These difficulties have been exacerbated in Canada by political and other actions resulting in uncertainty surrounding regulatory, tax, royalty changes and environmental regulation.
 See "Royalties and Incentives", "Regulatory Authorities and Environmental Regulation" and "Climate Change Regulation" in "Industry Conditions".
 In addition, difficulties encountered by midstream proponents to obtain the necessary approvals on a timely basis to build pipelines, liquefied natural gas plants and other facilities to provide better access to markets for the petroleum and natural gas industry in Western Canada and cross-border with the United States has led to additional downward price pressure on crude oil and natural gas produced in Western Canada.
-The resulting price differential between Western Canadian Select crude oil, Brent and West Texas Intermediate crude oil has created uncertainty and reduced confidence in the petroleum and natural gas industry in Western Canada (see "Industry Conditions -Pricing and Marketing in Canada - Transportation Constraints, Pipeline Capacity and Market Access").
+The resulting price differential between Western Canadian Select crude oil.
+Brent and West Texas Intermediate crude oil has created uncertainty and reduced confidence in the petroleum and natural gas industry in Western Canada (see "Industry Conditions - Pricing and Marketing in Canada - Transportation Constraints, Pipeline Capacity and Market Access").